kaplanmaxe/stellar-cli/README.md

 Liteweight, CLI Stellar Lumens Wallet.

-**NOTE: This is still in beta and open source software.
+**NOTE: This is open source software.
 By using this software, you agree that the developer is not responsible for any lost funds.**

 ### Installation